How do you know which supplements to take during your pregnancy? Are there certain supplements you should be avoiding?

 Others will recommend Fish Oil, but I personally prefer Algae Oil.
 Because Algae Oil is derived from a plant-based source, it reduces the risk of contamination and is also more environmentally sustainable (6).
 It also won’t give you those weird “fish burps” which are enough to drive you insane while you’re pregnant.

 During your first trimester, ginger can be your best friend.
 It is known to help with nausea and vomiting.
 It is unclear how much is considered to be a safe dosage, so you should not splurge on this supplement because it may be too strong.

-Instead, you can add ginger to drinks or you can buy ginger drops, which are chewables.
+Instead, you can add ginger to drinks, or you can buy ginger drops, which are chewable.

 9. Vitamin B6